amadden80/building_an_application_framework/4_routing.md

 What if we are requesting a particular resource?

 Can our router appropriately handle a GET request to '/beatles/5' (i.e. a request for Stu Sutcliffe)?
-We need to test this incoming path against some sort of regular expression to match it to the appropriate route.
+We  mayneed to test this incoming path against some sort of regular expression to match it to the appropriate route.